Daredevil: Born Again season 2: Casting

-Main cast members returning from the first season include Charlie Cox as Matt Murdock / Daredevil, Vincent D'Onofrio as Wilson Fisk / Kingpin, Margarita Levieva as Heather Glenn, Deborah Ann Woll as Karen Page, Elden Henson as Franklin "Foggy" Nelson, Wilson Bethel as Benjamin "Dex" Poindexter / Bullseye, Zabryna Guevara as Sheila Rivera, Nikki M. James as Kirsten McDuffie, Genneya Walton as BB Urich, Arty Froushan as Buck Cashman, Clark Johnson as Cherry, Michael Gandolfini as Daniel Blake, Ayelet Zurer as Vanessa Fisk, and Tony Dalton as Jack Duquesne / Swordsman.
-Disney's 2025 upfront presentation showed footage of Jon Bernthal as Frank Castle / Punisher, leading to the belief that he would appear in the season.
-However, Amanat confirmed that Bernthal would not appear in the season, given he was starring in a Punisher television special that would continue his story from the end of the first season.
+Main cast members returning from the first season include Charlie Cox as Matt Murdock / Daredevil, Vincent D'Onofrio as Wilson Fisk / Kingpin, Deborah Ann Woll as Karen Page, Margarita Levieva as Heather Glenn, Tony Dalton as Jack Duquesne / Swordsman, Michael Gandolfini as Daniel Blake, Nikki M. James as Kirsten McDuffie, Arty Froushan as Buck Cashman, Genneya Walton as BB Urich, Zabryna Guevara as Sheila Rivera, Clark Johnson as Cherry, Ayelet Zurer as Vanessa Fisk, Wilson Bethel as Dex Poindexter / Bullseye, and Elden Henson as Foggy Nelson.

+Krysten Ritter (left) and Mike Colter (right) reprised their respective roles of Jessica Jones and Luke Cage from Marvel's Netflix television series for the second season of Born Again.

-At the end of February 2025, Matthew Lillard joined the cast for the season as Mr. Charles, in a recurring role.
+At the end of February 2025, Matthew Lillard joined the cast for the season as Mr. Charles.
 He called it a "small role right now" and was hopeful the character could return in the future.
-The next month, Lili Taylor joined in another recurring role as the governor of New York and a political opponent to Fisk.
-Also in March, set photos revealed that Sydney Parra, Annie Parisse, and James Armstrong were part of the cast.
+The next month, Lili Taylor joined as Marge McCaffrey, the governor of New York and a political opponent to Fisk.
+Also in March, set photos revealed that Annie Parisse was part of the cast.
 In May, Krysten Ritter was announced to be reprising her role as Jessica Jones from Marvel's Netflix series.
 Ritter said she had known about her return to the role for nearly two years and had struggled to keep that secret due to being "asked about [playing the character again] daily".
-In July, Royce Johnson was revealed to be reprising his role as Brett Mahoney from Marvel's Netflix series.

-Guest stars include Susan Varon, who reprises her role as Josie, and Camila Rodriguez reprising her role as Angela del Toro.
+Royce Johnson was revealed in July to be reprising his role as Brett Mahoney from Marvel's Netflix series, and confirmed his involvement in December.
+Toby Leonard Moore was revealed in March 2026 to be reprising his role as James Wesley from the first season of Daredevil (2015).
+Geoffrey Cantor and Mike Colter also returned from Marvel's Netflix series in their respective roles of Mitchell Ellison and Luke Cage for brief appearances in the season finale.
+Ritter initially called Colter herself about reprising his role after discussing the potential for an appearance with Amanat.
+The producers contacted Colter around six weeks before the finale was filmed and were initially unsure if he would come back for a single scene due to his busy schedule.
+Colter publicly revealed that there had been discussions about his return as Cage in January 2026.

+Other actors returning from the first season of Born Again include Susan Varon as Josie, Camila Rodriguez as Angela del Toro / White Tiger, Hamish Allan-Headley as Connor Powell, John Benjamin Hickey as Benjamin Hochberg, Jeremy Isaiah Earl as Cole North, Ruibo Qian as Angie Kim, and Ashley Marie Ortiz as Soledad Ayala.
+There was speculation about whether Jon Bernthal would return as Frank Castle / Punisher, but Amanat said he would not and Castle's story would instead be continued in One Last Kill.
+D'Onofrio said Bernthal was not in the season because of his commitments to One Last Kill and Brand New Day.